John Rutherford (Florida politician): 2016

 After initially considering a run for the state House, Rutherford announced his candidacy for Florida's 4th congressional district on April 15, 2016, for the open seat created by the retirement of the Republican incumbent, Ander Crenshaw.
 Originally he announced he would run for Florida's 6th congressional district in 2015.
 Because the 4th district is a Republican safe seat, Rutherford was heavily favored in each election.

 In the August 2016 Republican primary, Rutherford faced State Representative Lake Ray, St. Johns County Commissioner Bill McClure and former St. Johns Water Management District executive director Hans Tanzler III.
 Rutherford won the nomination with 38.7% of the vote, to Ray's 20.1%, Tanzler's 19.0%, and McClure's 9.8%.
 In the general election, Rutherford defeated Democratic nominee David Bruderly, 70.2% to 27.6%.

 2018

-In 2018, Rutherford was challenged by Democrat nominee Ges Selmont, a Ponte Vedra Beach attorney.
+In 2018, Rutherford was challenged by Democratic nominee Ges Selmont, a Ponte Vedra Beach attorney.
 He was reelected, 65.2% to 32.4%.